New Mexico Lobos men's basketball: Norm Ellenberger (1972–1979)

 The 1976–77 team featured JC arrivals Michael Cooper, Marvin Johnson, and Willie Howard, the nucleus for a successful and exciting two-year run.
 Cooper is among the best overall players ever produced by the Lobo program and was named an All-American in 1978.
 He averaged 16 points and five rebounds a game as a Lobo, also leading the team in assists and steals.
 "Coop" later became a mainstay of the "Showtime" Los Angeles Lakers of the 1980s, winning five NBA championships over a 12-year career.
 His defensive prowess made him an eight-time recipient of NBA All-Defensive Team honors, as well as the Defensive Player of the Year Award in 1987.
 By contrast, Marvin "Automatic" Johnson was one of the greatest scorers in Lobo history.
-He became the fourth leading scorer in school history at the time in just two seasons, set single season records for total points, season points per game (24.0), career points per game (21.9), and he scored a still-school record 50 points in a single game.Johnson had established the school record at 46 points earlier in the season before his 50-point performance, which broke the WAC conference single-game record and earned him the Sports Illustrated Player of the Week honor.
-Media Guide 2013–14, p.81.
-Willie Howard was a talented inside player averaging 13 points and six rebounds a game, frequently providing explosive scoring off the bench.Rick Wright, ’78 loss as painful as it gets for Lobos, Albuquerque Journal, Mar.
-24, 2013.
+He became the fourth leading scorer in school history at the time in just two seasons, set single season records for total points, season points per game (24.0), career points per game (21.9), and he scored a still-school record 50 points in a single game.
+Willie Howard was a talented inside player averaging 13 points and six rebounds a game, frequently providing explosive scoring off the bench.
 Further JC transfers Jimmy Allen and Will Smiley completed a strong Lobo front line.
 The injection of talent made the Lobos exciting and competitive, but they took time to gel as a team, beginning the season 6–4 with a couple of disappointing losses.
 They beat Iowa and USC on the way to another showdown with #9 UNLV, losing a high-scoring game, then losing to #10 Arizona.
 The Lobos remained in the WAC race late in the season, but road struggles relegated them to third place and a 19–11 final record.